 The short version

 Go to Skardu if you want raw, dramatic landscapes: the cold desert, Deosai plateau, Karakoram peaks, and the sense of being somewhere genuinely remote.
 Go to Hunza if you want accessibility, iconic viewpoints, ancient forts, and the famous apricot blossom season in April.
-Do both if you have 10 days or more and want the full picture of Gilgit-Baltistan.
+Do both if you have 10 days or more, see the Skardu and Hunza 10-day tour package for the complete route.

 What makes Skardu different